 Change must happen in every town, county, state and across the country if we wish to combat the crisis we face.
 We know that climate change is impacting the most marginalized folks across our state in a disproportionate way and threatening our children’s future.
 It is important to give young people the platform and microphone with which to build on the movement that they have created and it is important for us to make the change that they need for their future.
 We must prioritize renewable energy, transform our transportation system, introduce comprehensive weatherization initiatives and much more

-Siegel’s work with the Southern Vermont Dance Festival has given her a unique economic perspective.
-The festival was built as a long term economic driver for the Brattleboro area in response to Tropical Storm Irene in which Brenda and her son lost all of their belongings.
-She wanted to make a difference and bring people from around the world and every corner of this country to discover the small town of Brattleboro and be inspired to shop, eat, stay and visit throughout the year.
-In doing this she has seen the research of the economic impact of events of all kinds in our state and knows that with a little vision and innovation we can build a much stronger economy that supports our small businesses and our residents.
+Siegel’s work with the Southern Vermont Dance Festival and life experience has given her a unique economic perspective.
+In doing this work she has seen the research of the economic impact of events of all kinds in our state and knows that with a little vision and innovation we can build a much stronger economy that supports our small businesses and our residents.

-Brenda lost her Nephew, the son of her brother who died twenty years ago, to a Heroin overdose on March 8th of this year.
-She says that our state has the opportunity to be a leader in ending this epidemic.
-In a recent OpED in the Commons written shortly after his death, she wrote: “REGARDLESS OF your opinion or belief, we have good evidence that what we are doing is not working.
+Brenda knows that our state has the opportunity to be a leader in ending this epidemic.
+In an OpEd in the Commons written shortly after his death, she wrote: “REGARDLESS OF your opinion or belief, we have good evidence that what we are doing is not working.
 Our best chance at safe communities and raising children who don’t experience the death of their friends with great frequency is to follow best practices that lead to people having the tools for recovery or reduce the harm of their use.
 We know this; we don’t have another direction.
 The old way isn’t working.
 It is time to change it.”
 Siegel has successfully been fighting for and promoting evidence based policy shifts across the state and country.